arduino/docs-content/content/software/app-lab/tutorials/01.getting-started/apps-lab-ide.md

 To create a new App, click on the **"Create New App"** on the main page.

-When creating a new App from scratch, the `sketch.ino` and `main.py` will need to be written manually,  and Brick will need to be imported manually.
+When creating a new App from scratch, the `sketch.ino` and `main.py` will be automatically created with the minimum necessary code required to launch the app, while Bricks will need to be imported manually.

 To add a Brick, click on the **"Add Bricks"** button, and select the Brick you'd like to use.
 The Brick can now be used in your `main.py` file.